 - Install foobar2000

-- This is the only program that consistently works for displaying music in my experience, so it’s the one I’ve been using for a few years now.
+- foobar’s default display is a bit sparse.
 You can make it look a lot more pleasant with skins; I recommend a free skin called “Eole,” which is only a websearch away.

 - Install Skippy Rich’s Now Playing Simple foobar2000 add-on